DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 restructuring of society.

 We will continue to have different results as long as new data, on the effect of media on society, is gathered.
-As ‘New Media’ enters the lives of younger people as a more decisive and an effective communication model this is especially true.
-However, it is an irrefutable fact that society’s mutual cultural values have a much higher priority to set its own level of consciousness.
+As 'New Media' enters the lives of younger people as a more decisive and an effective communication model this is especially true.
+However, it is an irrefutable fact that society's mutual cultural values have a much higher priority to set its own level of consciousness.

-As the understanding, thought, belief, tradition, cultural remains of old way of producing loses their dominance, they don’t go away and they haven’t.[^18_TVshows-ozustun-Final_10]
+As the understanding, thought, belief, tradition, cultural remains of old way of producing loses their dominance, they don't go away and they haven't.[^18_TVshows-ozustun-Final_10]

 Sovereign powers have many practical strategies for their own management, to gain the consent of people under their dominance.
 We call